CBSE Class 7 > Class 7 Notes > Science (Old NCERT) > NCERT Exemplar Solutions: Electric Current & Its effects

 (i) Why does the nail attract the pins?

-(ii) What will happen if we connect more cells in the circuit?
+(ii) What will happen if we add more cells (increase the battery) in the circuit?

-(iii) What will happen if we use some other material like a straw in place of the nail?
+(iii) What will happen if we use a non-metallic object (for example, a straw) instead of the nail?

 Q17: Paheli took a wire of length 10 cm.
 Boojho took a wire of 5 cm of the same material and thickness.
 Both of them connected the wires as shown in the circuit given in Figure.
 The current flowing in both circuits is the same.